The Box (2009 film): Casting

+Filming

 Most of the filming took place in the Boston, Massachusetts, area, with scenes shot in downtown Boston, South Boston, Waltham, Ipswich, Winthrop, Milton, Medfield, Quincy, Kingston, and North Andover, as well as other localities.
 Some filming took place on the Milton Academy campus and at Boston Public Library.
 A large indoor set was built inside a former Lucent Technologies building in North Andover to recreate a NASA laboratory.
 The production crew also journeyed to NASA's Langley Research Center in Hampton, Virginia, to shoot a number of scenes for the film.
 Richard Kelly's father had worked at NASA Langley in the 1970s and 80s.

 Filming also took place in Richmond, Virginia, including overhead shots of the city, including 95 South passing the train station.
 Many background extras were reused in different scenes, and people with period-correct 60s and 70s cars were encouraged to participate.
 Arlington Steward's car, in particular, is a Buick Electra, although characters in the movie refer to it as Lincoln Town Car (an entirely different car model, which was not yet in production at the time the movie is set).